saraslee/train-me/README.md

 # train me
 Created a pet communication app prototype inspired by dog training buttons.
-Soon to be deployable on the iPAD.
+Hoping to deploy this on iPAD and tablets.

 # current features
 If a button of a certain color is clicked, the device vocalizes the word.
 The user also has the ability to change the voice of the speaker.